srmfx/Zicroram/README.md

 ## CREATING .ZICRORAM FILES

-A file with a .zicroram extension can be optionally created to make it easy adding programs and/or group of programs into ram in such a way the user doesn't have to worry about creating a shell(bash/zsh) script.
+A file with a .zicroram extension can be optionally created to make it easy adding programs and/or group of programs into ram in such a way that the user doesn't have to worry about creating a shell(bash/zsh) script.

 To do this, simply create a file with an extension called '.zicroram', then make sure each line corresponds to a directory or file of your choice; you can then add as much data(ex.: pictures, songs, etc..) as you want in this single file. example: